ksanu1998/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a first year Master of Science in Computer Science student at the University of Southern California.
-My research interests are chiefly Federated Learning, Statistical Machine Learning, Edge-Computing,  Edge-Accelerator Performance Characterization, Distributed and Stochastic Optimization.
+My research interests are chiefly Statistical Machine Learning, Deep Learning Theory, Federated Learning, Distributed and Stochastic Optimization, Edge-Computing and Edge-GPU Performance Characterization.

 Currently, I work on-campus as a Research Assistant in the Department of Computer Science at the University of Southern California Viterbi School of Engineering, advised by Prof. <a href="https://vatsalsharan.github.io/">Vatsal Sharan</a>.